Economy of Turkmenistan: Credit and debit cards

+Insurance

+The State Insurance Organization of Turkmenistan (Turkmengosstrakh) is the state insurance firm.

 Transport

 As a crossroads for centuries and part of the Silk Road, Turkmenistan serves as a transit point for cargoes shipped by air, sea, and land.
 Under normal conditions, Ashgabat International Airport is a stopover and transfer point for air passengers between India (Amritsar and New Delhi) and England (London and Birmingham), as well as between Frankfurt-am-Main and Bangkok.

 Seaports

 Turkmenistan's major seaport is the Turkmenbashy International Seaport on the Caspian.
 Expanded at a cost of $2 billion between 2013 and 2018 by Gap Inşaat, the seaport has capacity to handle annually 25 million tonnes of dry cargo (17 million in the newly expanded port, 8 million in the old port), 300,000 passengers, 75,000 freight trucks, and 400,000 containers.
 The port features regular ferry service to Baku.
 This seaport also manages three oil loading terminals, Kenar, Alaja, and Ekerem.
 Turkmenistan's only other seaports are the loading terminals for factories at Kiyanly (Gyýanly) and Garabogaz and an oil loading terminal at Hazar.